 The Uncanny Fear of Loss, Part 1

-Part 1: Losing the Unthinkable
+Part 1: Losing the unthinkable.

 Let me ask you a question.
 What are you most afraid of losing?
 Are you afraid of dying more than anything?
 Or is it something else?
 What is that one thing you can’t imagine losing?
 Is it your wife?
 Your husband?
 Your only child?
 Are you ever afraid no one will remember you after you’re gone?
-In this brief article and a series of upcoming articles, I will share with you what I discovered while I was researching my dissertation.
+In this brief post and a series of upcoming posts, I will share with you what I discovered while I was researching my dissertation.
 You can write me back and share what you would have concluded if you were me.
 This week, we will explore the irrational fear of loss.
 Because someday, all of us will lose everything we love.

 The Irrational Fear of Loss